nononovak/otwadvent2018-ctfwriteup/day6.md

 ## Getting Fuzzy

 This part is the biggest logical leap I had to take in order to solve the challenge.
 After exhausting pretty much every other avenue (replaying packets, sending responses, parts of responses or other data as requests, etc) did I get to this point.
 It turns out that the protobuf parsing library will sometimes parse random data correctly (who knew!).
 I only figured this out through fuzzing the `server` program, and a sample of this is given below.
-The trick to fuzzing here is that our message contains some bit of known bytes (`08 01` corresponding to Command SENDMSG in this case) prepended with random data.
+The trick to fuzzing here is that our message contains some amount of known bytes (`08 01` corresponding to Command SENDMSG in this case) prepended with random data.

 ```python
 def get_sha(data):